alelievr/Coders-of-the-caribbean/README.md

 you also have `AddObjectAt` function if you want to add GameObjects over a cell position.

 ### TODO
-+ fix mine visibility visualization algorithm
 + display with boat ghost previous and folowing positions
++ animation between two frames, fluidly moving ships and cannonballs
 + on click on entity, get his informations
-+ animation between two frames, fluidly moving ships and cannonballs
-+ buttons to dynamically change object position / add new objects in the game
++ buttons to dynamically change object position / add new objects in the game and remake AI simulation